🇯🇵 日本語 | 🇺🇸 English

 Compile error

-Explanation: When scanf's format doesn't match the target variable's type, the write size is wrong and the variable is not correctly populated.
-Output varies by platform but it won't be what you expected.
+Explanation: When scanf's format doesn't match the target variable's type, it writes the wrong number of bytes and the variable ends up with an incorrect value.
+The exact output is platform-dependent, but it won't be what you expect.

 In scanf, use %d for integers and %lf for doubles.